-Understanding the terms on this page will help you both on this website and in other places that discuss sudoku.
-A quick review of these concepts will help you understand what is meant as you run across the differnet terms.
+Understanding the sudoku terminology on this page will help you both on this website and in other places that discuss sudoku.
+A quick review of these sudoku concepts will help you understand what is meant as you run across the differnet terms.

 Use this page to become familiar with the terms on this site.
 You can refer to it when you see a term you don't understand.
 It is recommended that you at least skim through the list of terms and read the ones you aren't familiar with so you recognize them when you see them.